Azzun Atma: British Mandate era

 Azzun Atma was resettled in the early 20th century by people from Sanniriya.
 In 1931, it was recorded as a khirbet of Sanniriya.

 Jordanian Era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Azzun Atma came under Jordanian rule.

 Post-1967

 Since the Six-Day War in 1967, Azzun Atma has been under Israeli occupation.

-After the 1995 accords, about 3.8% of village land was classified as Area B, the remaining 96.2% as Area C. Israel has confiscated 2,689 dunams of village land in order to construct three Israeli settlements of Sha'are Tikva, Oranit and Zamarot (Zamarot becoming part of Oranit), in addition to land for the Israeli West Bank barrier, which almost entirely surrounds Azzun Atma, and which also isolate the village from much of its remaining land behind the wall.
+After the 1995 accords, about 3.8% of village land was classified as Area B, the remaining 96.2% as Area C. Israel has confiscated 2,689 dunams of village land in order to construct three Israeli settlements of Sha'are Tikva, Oranit and Zamarot (Zamarot becoming part of Oranit), in addition to land for the Israeli West Bank wall, which almost entirely surrounds Azzun Atma, and which also isolate the village from much of its remaining land behind the wall.